Home » Repurposed Furniture » DIY Tall Window Cabinet

 I love making window cabinets.
 However, I have never made a DIY tall Window Cabinet, so I thought it was time to create one.
-I've made window cabinets that hang on the wall and pieces that use two windows.
-If you want to make a glass door cabinet, I hope you find this helpful.
+I’ve made window cabinets that hang on the wall and pieces that use two windows.
+I hope you find this helpful if you want to make a glass door cabinet.
 You can see some of my window projects at the bottom of this post.
-So if you are looking for inspiration, hopefully, you will find something you like.
+So, if you are looking for inspiration, hopefully, you will find something you like.

 I have had several matching windows for a couple of years, so I thought splitting them up and using one for this project would be okay.
-The other boards are reclaimed from a very large unwanted hutch.
+The other boards are reclaimed from a huge unwanted hutch.
 Of course, you can buy new lumber to achieve the very same look.

 Windows are a little funny in that they are set on an angle.
-After the weather stripping and hardware were removed, it was safe to cut on the table saw.
-You could skip this step if you're intimidated by the saw.
-Your design may need to be altered a little, making your cabinet more obvious that the door is an old window.
+Cutting on the table saw was safe after the weather stripping and hardware were removed.
+You could skip this step if you’re intimidated by the saw.
+Your design may need to be altered a little, making your cabinet more evident that the door is an old window.

 Visit the My Repurposed Life Amazon Store to shop my favorite items.